 The issue of ensuring a consistent climate on marijuana plants is complicated, especially if you grow your plants in an open field.
 For those who cultivate cannabis from an enclosed area, it is more comfortable.
 You can use dehumidifiers and fans to regulate the internal climate around your crops.

-You may think that feeding your crops does not have any relationship with preventing or dealing with mold on cannabis plants, but sure, it does.
-A healthy cannabis plant can easily resist mold invasion compared to an unhealthy and poorly watered and fed plant.
+You may think that watering and feeding your crops does not have any relationship with preventing or dealing with mold on cannabis plants, but it certainly does.
+A healthy cannabis plant can more easily resist mold invasion than an unhealthy and poorly watered and fed plant.

 As it were, mold can invade your plants when they are congested.
 Again, it boils down to a lack of sufficient airflow.
 You need to ensure there is adequate space among your plants to prevent congestion, where mold thrives.